FAQ

 Firmware Recovery.
 Which hard drive models does the Insight support firmware recovery for?

-There are two ways in which Insight provides firmware recovery: by automatically repairing firmware and providing direct access to firmware files for manual repair.
 Different sets of hard drive models are supported for each of these approaches due to differences in firmware design by the hard drive manufacturers.
-For a complete and up to date list of supported hard drive models for firmware recovery, see the supported drives page.
+For a complete and up to date list of supported hard drive models for firmware recovery, see Supported drives.

 Firmware Recovery.
 How commonly do modern hard dives experience firmware corruption?